Women’s History Month: 6 Pioneers in Software Security and Protection

 Honorable Mentions

-These are just a few of the countless women who’ve made significant contributions to encryption, anti-tamper technologies, and application shielding.
+These are just a few women who’ve contributed significantly to encryption, anti-tamper technologies, and application shielding.
 Other notable women and their contributions include:

-• Meltem Sönmez Turan: A mathematician at the National Institute of Standards and Technology (NIST) who is co-leading the Lightweight Cryptography Standardization project.
+• Meltem Sönmez Turan: A National Institute of Standards and Technology (NIST) mathematician co-leading the Lightweight Cryptography Standardization project.

 • Nasrin Rezai: As Senior Vice President and CISO at Verizon, Rezai is a cybersecurity expert in global technology risk.
-She is co-chair of the federal advisory committee that recommends actions the FCC can take to improve the security, interoperability, and reliability of communications.
+She is also co-chair of the federal advisory committee that recommends actions the FCC can take to improve communications security, interoperability, and reliability.

 Keep Elevating Women in Cybersecurity